 - Relevant records, documents and reports

 - Interviews of relevant site personnel

 - Photographs

 - Figures and plans; and

 - Site inspections of relevant locations, activities and processes.

 2.10 Compliance evaluation

-The Auditor determined the compliance status of each compliance requirement using the following descriptors from Table 2 of the IAPAR, being:
+The Auditor determined the compliance status of each compliance requirement using the following descriptors from Table 2 of the IAPAR.
+As set out in Table 1 below.